PairUni: Pairwise Training for Unified Multimodal Language Models: Conclusion

 \textbf{Overview.} Appendix~\ref{app:related_work} covers related work on UVLMs and the RL methods used in UVLMs.
-Appendix~\ref{app:training} reports additional training results, including further model results and systematic ablation studies of the image extractor.
-Appendix~\ref{app:data} provides data-centric details, including summary statistics of the original data distribution, representative cases of retrieved pairs, and the empirical distribution of PairUG.
+Appendix~\ref{app:data} provides data-centric details, including summary statistics of the original data distribution, representative cases of retrieved pairs, and the empirical distribution of PairUG-16k.
+Appendix~\ref{app:ablation} presents systematic ablation studies, including the choice of image extractor, weighting strategies, and threshold selection.
+Appendix~\ref{app:more_model} demonstrates the generalization capabilities of our method on additional models.
 Appendix~\ref{app:understanding-cases} presents qualitative case studies on understanding tasks.
 Appendix~\ref{app:prompt} includes the prompts used by GPT-o3.
 The closing sections include notes on the use of large language models.